 However, some reports suggest that Elizabeth might not attend the special day.
 Since Elizabeth, 91, is technically the head of the church of England, some say she should not endorse a marriage with someone who's been divorced.
 Meghan, 36, was previously hitched to Trevor Engelson from 2011 until 2013.

 A source told the news outlet that similar to how she wouldn't attend her son Prince Charles' ceremony to Camilla Parker Bowles in 2005, she may not make the exception for her grandson.
 So upsetting!

 (Photo Credit: Getty Images)

+However, the red-headed royal, 33, and Meghan are still determined to have as much fun as they can at their big day with or without Elizabeth!
 "It will be fun, but classy," a source told Life & Style.
 "Harry isn’t into the stuffiness and formalities that come with being a royal.
 He’d rather serve rum cocktails and tequila shots than expensive champagne."
 We can't wait!

 Click through the gallery below to see the most iconic royal weddings!